 Perhaps I could have fought harder, screamed louder, but at the time, fear took over.
 The only viable option I saw was to let them do their thing.
 The faster they would get off, the faster this would all be over.

-And it was eventually over.
+And eventually, it was.
 They left us there, bruised, bloody and ashamed.
 As we gathered together the broken pieces of life as we knew it, we picked ourselves up, got in my car and drove away.

 To this day, my friend and I kept this secret.
 We never spoke about it again.
 I did briefly mention to my husband that “something” had happened to me, but not in details.
 I never told my parents, my friends, my family… I just kept it to myself for fear of being judged or disbelieved.
 Not anymore.